Methodology: 2017 Best Science Schools Rankings

-Rankings of doctoral programs in the sciences are based solely on the results of surveys sent to academics in biological sciences, chemistry, computer science, earth sciences, mathematics, physics, and statistics during fall 2009.
+Rankings of doctoral programs in the sciences are based solely on the results of surveys sent to academics in biological sciences, chemistry, computer science, earth sciences, mathematics, physics and statistics.

 The individuals rated the quality of the program at each institution on a scale of 1 (marginal) to 5 (outstanding).
 Individuals who were unfamiliar with a particular school's programs were asked to select "don't know."

 The schools with the highest average scores among those who rated them were sorted in descending order and appear in the ranking table.
 Survey results from fall 2009 and fall 2013 were averaged to compute the scores; programs needed at least 10 ratings to be ranked.
-All doctoral surveys were conducted by Synovate.
+All doctoral surveys were conducted by Ipsos Public Affairs.

 The universe of schools surveyed in biological sciences, chemistry, computer science, earth sciences, mathematics and physics consisted of schools that awarded at least five doctoral degrees for the years from 2006 through 2010, according to the National Science Foundation report "Science and Engineering Doctorate Awards."

 The American Statistical Association provided U.S. News with eligible programs for statistics.